Are Multimodal Embeddings Truly Beneficial for Recommendation? A Deep Dive into Whole vs. Individual Modalities: Experimental Setup

 We conduct our experiments on three widely-used Amazon~\cite{ni2019justifying} datasets, which are standard benchmarks in multimodal recommendation research, including \textbf{Baby}, \textbf{Clothing}, and \textbf{Sports}.
 Each dataset provides user--item interactions, item metadata including textual descriptions, and item images.
 We follow the standard data preprocessing steps used in the MMRec library\footnote{\url{https://github.com/enoche/MMRec/}} to ensure fair comparison, including 5-core filtering and splitting data into training, validation, and test sets.

-Item image features were obtained by using the pre-extracted vectors extracted by Resnet-50~\cite{he2016deep} provided in the benchmark; these serve as the baseline visual embeddings.
-Item text features typically come from product titles or descriptions, encoded via Sentence-BERT~\cite{reimers2019sentence}.
+Item image features were obtained by using the pre-extracted vectors extracted by ResNet-50~\cite{he2016deep} provided in the benchmark; these serve as the baseline visual embeddings.
+Item text features typically come from product titles or descriptions, encoded via pre-trained all-MiniLM-L6-v2 model~\cite{reimers-2020-sentence-bert}.